 Traditional and fixed dentures, just like natural teeth, require maintenance to stay clean and keep bacteria from growing inside of your mouth.
 That includes making sure your gums are healthy.
 A regular dental check-up at your local Dental Care of Texas is also important.

-Your dentist at Dental Care of Texas in Allen, Flower Mound and Roanoke, Texas can help you decide which type of denture is right for you.
+Your dentist at Dental Care of Texas in Allen, Flower Mound, Roanoke, Watauga and Southlake, Texas can help you decide which type of denture is right for you.
 Contact us today to get started!